lukdav/robert-price-bm/README.md

 - Easily register for an account to view a personalised profile, to view previous orders and to save delivery information.
 - Easily login and logout to have hassle-free access to my account.
+- Read news articles and information to learn more about the company.
 - Receive an email confirmation after registration for verification.